avyboy/aresmush/features/handles.md

 # How do I get a handle?

 Handles are created and managed through AresCentral (mush.aresmush.com port 7206), a social MU devoted to all things AresMUSH.
-This server is the central authority for handles, ensuring that handles are unique (even across different games).
+This server is the central authority for handles, ensuring that handles are unique across all Ares games.

 To create a handle, connect to AresCentral and make yourself a character with the name you want to use as your handle.
 AresCentral is the only game where your character name and handle name need to be the same.

 The ideal situation is for each player to have only one handle.
 Often people use their wikidot account name as their handle name.
-You *can* have more than one character if you really want to, but it's kind of like having multiple Facebook accounts - your splitting up your identity and your friends lists.
+You *can* have more than one character if you really want to, but it's kind of like having multiple Facebook accounts - you're splitting up your identity and your friends lists.